Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Discussion

 \subsection{Discussion on Effects of Robot's Genderedness on Perceptions of and Interactions with Robots (RQ2)}

-From Section \ref{maineffects}, we know that the significant main effects of robot's genderedness on the dependent variables are few and mostly related to gender stereotyping (RQ2).
-Although some counter-stereotypical results were found -- in Bernotat et al. \cite{bernotat2017shape,bernotat2021fe}, for instance, cognitive trust was higher for the female robot than for the male robot, in spite of what initially hypothesized by the authors -- when taking the results as whole, it becomes quite clear that gendering robots has a strong effect on stereotyping.
-In the studies we reviewed, participants showed higher affective trust towards the female robot than towards the male robot \cite{bernotat2017shape,bernotat2021fe}, attributed more communal traits but lower agentic traits to female robots than to male robots \cite{eyssel2012s}, perceived female robots as more suitable for stereotypically female tasks than male robots \cite{bernotat2017shape,bernotat2021fe,eyssel2012s}, rated the female robot as higher in anxiety than the male robot \cite{jung2016feminizing}, trusted the female robot less than the male robot \cite{law2021interplay}, donated more money to the female robot than to the male robot \cite{makenova2018exploring,siegel2009persuasive}, and said more words to the female robot than to the male robot \cite{powers2005eliciting}.
-It almost seems like the gender stereotypes affecting women found an equivalent in female robots.
-We cannot help but wonder whether the effects that robot's genderedness had on stereotyping might have been due to the way the robot was gendered in the first place.
+When taking the results as whole, it becomes quite clear that gendering robots has a strong effect on stereotyping.
+We cannot help but wonder whether the effects that robot's genderedness has on stereotyping might have been due to the way the robot was gendered in the first place.
 As to say, if we imbue robots with stereotypical gender cues, it might become difficult for participants to not stereotype them as a result.